The most common thing holding climbers back is themselves. After climbing for over 25 years, here are 7 things I’ve learned is common for rookies.

-1. You are trying to climb with good posture.
+1. You are trying something too hard.

 2. You are not warming up properly.

 You are doing a few problems (or routes) levels below your ability.
 Then you get a drink, have a chat, and think you’re good to go.
 You are not.

 I don’t care how old you are, warming up takes 30 to 45 minutes.
 If you leave the office at 5:30 to go to the gym, do 50 jumping jacks and some push ups, or even run in place, before you get in the car.
 Getting the blood pumping and heart rate up is key to any warm up.
 By the time you arrive at the gym, you will notice you are looser and ready to go quicker.

 3. You are falling on the bouldering wall and letting your legs absorb all the fall.

 Keep doing this and a knee, ankle or hip injury is not far off.